vitaliipoliakov/Vitooly/README.md

 The time fetcher which is capable to operate over the network.
 Accepts the timezone input parameter.
 Translated into Russian from English.
 Written using bash.
+The application checks the presence of timezones entered for existence in the server's /usr/share/zoneinfo

 To install to the local PC, just make it.
 Then, to execute, type in the shell: